Bluebie/auslan-cd-data/README.md

 ## Format notes

-Under /entries/v1 you'll find json files for each ID Gloss in the Auslan CD app.
-Each file contains an object/dictionary.
+Under `/entries/v1/` you'll find json files for each ID Gloss in the Auslan CD app.
+Each file contains an object/map.
 The property names are educated guesses.
-Please submit a PR if any of them seem to be wrong.
+Please submit a PR if any of them seem to be wrong or misleading.

-To reference videos from the original CD ROM, look at the json object.
-For example `entries/v1/accept.1a.json`:
+To reference videos from the [original CD ROM](https://archive.org/details/signs-of-australia-on-cd-rom), look at the json object.
+For example `/entries/v1/accept.1a.json`:

 ```JSON
 {